-1 Qualitative disclosures 1.1 A summary discussion of the Bank's approach to assess the adequacy of its capital to support current and future activities.
-Policy on Internal Capital Adequacy Assessment Process has been put in place and the assessment of capital commensurate to the risk profile is reviewed on a quarterly basis.
-Capital requirement for current business levels a levels are assessed on a periodic basis. nd estimated f uture business 3.
-CRAR has been worked out based on Basel III guidelines and it is well above the Regulatory Minimum level of 9%.
-2 Quantitative disclosures (Solo Bank) Aı mount in ₹ Mn.
-2.1 Capital requirements for credit risk 44392.74 Portfolios subject to Standardized approach 44392.7 Securitization exposures 0.00 2.2 Capital requirements for market risk (Standardized duration approach) 3332.77 Interest rate risk 1654.26 Foreign exchange risk (including gold) 354.37 Equity risk 1324.14 2.3 Capital requirements for operational risk 4771.57 Basic Indicator Approach 4771.57 Total Capital Requirements 52497.09 2.4 Common Equity Tier I ,Tier I & Total Capital Ratios Standalone Consolidated Common Equity Tier I capital Ratio 13.36% 13.66% Tier I capital ratio 13.36% 13.66% Total capital ratio 13.93% 14.27%
+1 Qualitative disclosures 1.1 A summary discussion of the Bank's approach to assess to support current and future activities s the adequad cy of its capital Policy on Internal Capital Adequacy Assessment Process has been put in place and the assessment of capital commensurate to the risk profile is reviewed on a quarterly basis.
+Capital requirement for current business levels ar levels are assessed on a periodic basis. nd estimated f uture business CRAR has been worked out based on Basel III guidelines and it is well above the Regulatory Minimum level of 9%.
+2 Quantitative disclosures (Solo Bank) (₹ million) 2.1 Capital requirements for credit risk 49626.81 Portfolios subject to Standardized approach 49626.81 Securitization exposures 0.00 2.2 Capital requirements for market risk (Standardized duration approach) 2854.71 Interest rate risk 1203.45 Foreign exchange risk (including gold) 354.38 Equity risk 1296.88 2.3 Capital requirements for operational risk 5133.61 Basic Indicator Approach 5133.61 Total Capital Requirements 57615.13 2.4 Common Equity Tier I , Tier I & Total Capital Ratios Standalone Consolidated Common Equity Tier I capital Ratio 12.22% 12.49% Tier I capital ratio 12.22% 12.49% Total capital ratio 12.85% 13.13%

-II.
 RISK EXPOSURE AND ASSESSMENT

-1 Credit risk Strategies and processes: The Bank is exposed to credit risk in its lending operations.
-The Bank's strategies to manage the credit risks are given below: a) Defined segment exposures delineated into retail, micro, small and medium enterprises, agriculture and Corporate b) Industry wise segment caps on aggregate lending by Bank across Branches c) Individual borrower wise caps on lending as well as borrower group wise lending caps linked as a percentage to the Bank's capital funds as at the end of the previous year d) Credit rating of borrowers and allowing credit exposures only to defined thresholds of risk levels; the approach also includes diversification of credit rating wise borrowers but within acceptable risk parameters
+1 Cre dit risk Stra ategies and processes: e Bank is exposed to credit risk in its lending operations.
+The Bank's strategies to hage the credit risks are given below: a) Defined segment exposures delineated into Agriculture, Retail, Micro, Small and Medium enterprises and Corporate. b) Industry wise segment caps on aggregate lending by Bank across Branches.
+Individual borrower wise caps on lending as well as borrower group wise lending caps linked as a percentage to the Bank's capital funds as at the end of the previous year. d) Credit rating of borrowers and allowing credit exposures only to defined thresholds of risk levels; the approach also includes diversification of borrowers' credit rating wise but within acceptable risk parameters.

-- e) At present, the Bank's entire business is within India and hence there is no geographic cap on lending in India; there is cap for certain loan categories in different geographies within India.
-With respect to cross border trade which would involve exposures to banks and financial institutions located outside India, there is a geographic cap on exposures apart from cap on individual bank/institution - f) A well-defined approach to sourcing and preliminary due diligence while sourcing fresh credit limits - g) A clear and well defined delegation of authority within the Bank in regard to decision making, linking risk and exposure to level of approval. - h) Regular review of all credit structures and caps with due approval of Bank's Board and continuous strengthening of credit processes. - i) Credit hub system put in place to enhance quality of credit appraisal and underwriting process. - j) Bank has put in place appropriate mechanism for ongoing identification, development and assessment of expertise of officials in the area of credit appraisal, underwriting and credit management functions. - k) Dedicated Credit Monitoring Department and credit monitoring cells at various levels to monitor/follow up of performance of loans and advances. - I) Internal credit rating of all credit proposals of ₹5.00 Crores and above is to be confirmed by Integrated Risk Management Department.
+- e) The business of the Bank is within India including the IFSC branch located in GIFT City, Gujarat.
+There is no geographic cap on lending within India; state wise.
+However, in respect of certain industries; ceiling for maximum exposure for specific geographies has been fixed with a view to contain Concentration risk.
+In respect of cross border trade which would involve exposures to banks and financial institutions located outside India, there is a geographic cap on exposures apart from cap on individual bank / institution. - f) A well-defined approach to sourcing and preliminary due diligence while sourcing fresh credit limits. - g) A clear and well defined delegation of authority within the Bank in regard to decision making, linking risk and exposure to level of approval. - h) Regular review of all credit structures and caps with due approval of Bank's Board and continuous strengthening of credit processes. - i) Credit hub system is put in place to enhance quality of credit appraisal and underwriting process. - j) Bank has put in place appropriate mechanism for ongoing identification, development and assessment of expertise of officials in the area of credit appraisal, underwriting and credit management functions. - k) Dedicated Credit Monitoring Department and Credit Monitoring Cells at various levels to monitor / follow up of performance of loans and advances. - I) Internal credit rating of all credit proposals of ₹5.00 Crores and above is to be confirmed by Integrated Risk Management Department.